junipertcy/bipartiteSBM/tutorials/README.md

 library.
 To load a tutorial, follow the [install instructions](../README.md) and then launch Jupyter.

-With the philosophy of `reproducible science`, we enclose the scripts that will generate the figures in the paper in each respective folder.
+With the philosophy of `reproducible science`, we enclose the scripts that will generate the figures in the paper in each folder.
 Meanwhile, the associated dataset is placed in [`dataset/`](../dataset).